Rokhan27/rsschool-cv/cv.md

 I returned back to Tashkent with purpose of studying and building a career in the IT.
 Here in Tashkent lives a lot of my family members who works in IT and I am taking there advices in learning process .
 I am very interested in this industry and highly motivated to learn something new every day.
 The ability to solve problems and think creatively with team is really important in IT industry.

 I’ve decided to start my career as a front-end developer because front-end developers makes functional code reachable and attractive for people.
+I am very interested in frontend developing and highly motivated to learn something new every day.

 ## Skills:
  * HTML5,CSS